alexs714/nordstrom-hello-retail-workshop/Lesson0_BeforeWorkshop/README.md

 ### Step 6: choose a unique $STAGE name and set the $REGION for your deployed services

-We recommend you use your LAN ID to ensure it's unique, but you can use any name you want.
+We recommend you use your LAN ID to ensure it's unique, but you can use any name you want, provided it does *not* use hyphens.
 Go ahead and set a shell variable to use later on:

 ```sh
 export STAGE=b0bb